Pareto Boundary of the Rate Region for Single-Stream MIMO Interference Channels: Linear Transceiver Design: Introduction

-\begin{itemize} \item[1)] We propose another form of the SINR expression based on the Hermitian angle (Proposition 1 in Section \Rmnum{2}-B), which is helpful to understand and analyze the coupling of the transmit beamformers. \item[2)] We prove that the strict Pareto boundary can be only achieved when both transmitters spend full power (Proposition 2 in Section \Rmnum{3}-A), which is a necessary condition for the strict Pareto-optimal beamformers. \item[3)] {Based on Proposition 1-2, we compute exactly some key points: all the weak Pareto-optimal points, the turning points (exactly on the strict Pareto boundary) and some of the ZF points (Section \Rmnum{3}-B).} \item[4)] { We propose the IAA to compute the strict Pareto boundary.
-The problem of maximizing one rate with a constraint of the other rate is a non-convex optimization problem.
-Firstly, this problem is separated into two single-beamformer optimization problems by fixing each transmit beamformer, respectively.
-Then, by certain equivalent transformations, each single-beamformer optimization problem can be recast as a QCQP problem, which can be optimally solved by the SDR technique \cite{SDRLuo}, \cite{SDPHuang2010} in combination with a matrix rank-one decomposition \cite{SDPHuang2011}.
-The convergence of the IAA is guaranteed (Section \Rmnum{4}-B).} \end{itemize}
+\begin{itemize} \item[\rmnum{1})] First, the two-user single-stream MIMO IC is firstly studied: a) We propose an equivalent form of the SINR expression based on the Hermitian angle (Proposition 1 in Section \Rmnum{2}-B), which gains more insight into the coupling of the transmit beamformers; b) We prove that the strict Pareto-optimal transmit power allocation policy is full power allocation at both the transmitters (Proposition 2 in Section \Rmnum{3}-A); c) The non-strict Pareto boundary, two ending points of strict Pareto boundary, and certain ZF points are computed exactly.
+(Section \Rmnum{3}-B). \item[\rmnum{2})] To compute the strict Pareto boundary of the two-user single-stream MIMO IC, we formulate a problem to maximize one rate while the other rate is fixed.
+This non-convex optimization problem is solved by the proposed alternating optimization algorithm \cite{NonlinearAlternatingOp} such that a convergent point is guaranteed to be achieved (Section \Rmnum{4} A-C). \item[\rmnum{3})] The proposed optimization algorithm can be extended to the multi-user scenario (Section \Rmnum{4}-D). \end{itemize}